Enoch and Jesus’ Age 12 Visit to the Temple

 If Jesus’ temple visit really was replaying something from the original historical chronology then that original story must land between the year 3990 AA and 4350 AA, the years from Adam that this age 12 visit replays.

-By inspection on the master charts the specific event in question can be seen.
-The event is the ascension of Enoch in the year 4270 AA, the last year of Enoch’s life.
+A previous article gives the years for each of the life spans through Noah.
+By reviewing that list, the last year of Enoch's life can be found.
+The ascension of Enoch in the year 4270 AA, the last year of Enoch’s life.
 The following is the original account:

 21When Enoch had lived 65 years, he became the father of Methuselah.
 22And after he became the father of Methuselah, Enoch walked with God 300 years and had other sons and daughters.
 23Altogether, Enoch lived 365 years.
 24Enoch walked with God; then he was no more, because God took him away.
 Genesis 5:21-24 NIV